We just reached 30,000 articles on this wiki! 🥳

 ID: 02 ID: 03 ID: 04

 ROM address 0x7FFF in CPU-B controls the copyright strings on the title screen.
-There are four different strings, but since this game was only released in Japan, only one of them is used.
-There's an additional copyright ID, 00, which uses the standard copyright message but disables the export warning.
-The TAD-published game overwrites the licensed message with "© TAD CORP., 1987" on one line.
+There are four different strings, meaning that the game (or better, the dedicated version) was planned to get even a release outside Japan, but since this never happened, only the 01 was used.
+There's an additional copyright ID, 00, which uses the Japanese copyright message without the export warning.
+The international (of the simple PCB) version published by TAD overwrites the licensed message with "© TAD CORP., 1987" on one line.

 Place this cheat in MAME's exzisus.xml file (or exzisusa.xml for the JAMMA-converted set) to change the copyright information: